ptupitsyn/ignite/modules/platforms/dotnet/docfx_project/api/index.md

-# Apache Ignite.NET In-Memory Data Fabric
+# Apache Ignite.NET API Documentation

-Apache Ignite.NET In-Memory Data Fabric is a high-performance, integrated and distributed in-memory platform for computing and transacting on large-scale data sets in real-time, orders of magnitude faster than possible with traditional disk-based or flash-based technologies.
+Click namespaces on the left to browse the API, or use the search box on top of the page.